 Who drives you on this flight that never ends.

-Wonder checked Io’s frenzy.
-She stood still, all amazed.
-Her name—spoken by this strange being in this strange, lonely place!
+name—spoken by this strange being in this strange, lonely place!
 She begged,

 Who are you, sufferer, that speak the truth